 A: Extended Housing, Inc. provides long-term and temporary rental assistance vouchers, and emergency, one-time-only, vouchers for security deposits or rent so that recipients can avoid eviction.

 Q: Does Extended Housing, Inc. manage any properties?

-A: Extended Housing, Inc. owns and manages eighteen residential properties throughout Lake County, including a residential care facility, two group homes, single- and multi-family homes, and apartment buildings.
+A: Extended Housing, Inc. owns and manages eighteen residential properties throughout Lake County, including two group homes, single- and multi-family homes, and apartment buildings.

 Q: How does someone qualify for assistance through Extended Housing, Inc.?